crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

 environment:

   # environment variables
-  # - id of the environment variable to make available to your script
+  # - id of the environment variable to make available to your script (required)
   variables:
     - id: GOOGLE_KEY